Rashaann/bashTools/README.md

 Greetings to you who seek time saving solutions to enhance productivity!

-Here are tools that allow you to focus on passionnate projects by automaing day-to-day tasks:
+Here are tools that allow you to focus on passionnate projects by automating day-to-day tasks:
 1. Timer
 2. Rename It
 3. Pass Generator